-Moore like the reigning ‘pop Queen’ of her decade, Gwen Stefani, has dabbled in fashion previously but it did not lead to a lot of acclaim, unlike Stefani, and her venture can be looked upon as something more in sync with how the LA society likes to perceive music stars’ approach to clothes and shoes – simply another way to capitalize on their newfound success.
-It’s difficult to contemplate why the bruises and the attacks against such a talented young woman, but perhaps achieving excellence at par with her chart-breaking ‘Candy’ or her performance as ‘Jamie Sullivan’ in the heart-breaking romance story A Walk to Remember is what many of her critics expected off her, but often had to turn away with disappointment at receiving a sordid ‘goodbye-kiss’ compilation album or a definite move away from the type of roles she likes to play in films, or songs she likes to sing, towards, yet another Christina Aguilera-style revamp – more albums that just attempt to breakfree from her previous well-received work.
+Moore like the reigning ‘pop Queen’ of her decade, Gwen Stefani, has dabbled in fashion previously but it did not lead to a lot of acclaim, unlike Stefani, and her venture can be looked upon as simply another way to capitalize on her newfound success.
+It’s difficult to contemplate bruises and attacks against such a talented young woman, but perhaps achieving excellence at par with her chart-breaking ‘Candy’ or her performance as ‘Jamie Sullivan’ in the heart-breaking romance story A Walk to Remember is what many of her critics expected off her, but often had to turn away with disappointment at receiving a sordid ‘goodbye-kiss’ compilation album or a definite move away from the type of roles she likes to play in films, or songs she likes to sing, towards, yet another Christina Aguilera-style revamp – more albums that just attempt to breakfree from her previous well-received work.

 Moore on the N*Sync: